kubernetes-sigs/gateway-api/site-src/implementations.md

 [Kuma][kuma] is an open source service mesh.

 Kuma implements the Gateway API specification for the Kuma built-in, Envoy-based Gateway with a beta stability guarantee.
-Check the [Gateway API Documentation][kuma-1] for information on how to setup a Kuma built-in gateway using the Gateway API.
+Check the [Gateway API Documentation][kuma-1] for information on how to set up a Kuma built-in gateway using the Gateway API.

 Kuma 2.3 and later support the [GAMMA initiative's][gamma] Gateway API [support for east-west traffic management][gamma] within the mesh.